vanda/etc-docs/notebooks/ai-explorations/intro.md

 ### Annotation

 The word "annotation" is used with so many slightly different meanings in both cultural heritage and image processing/machine learning that it is avoided here wherever possible.
-It is similiar situation with the word "collections" but it is unavoidable.
+It is a similiar situation with the word "collections", but it is usually unavoidable as there isn't really any alternative.